The only thing that made me happier than my 10-odd years as an actor was the day I decided to stop being one.

 Thing #1: My collected columns on "the business of the business"

-I’ve been writing a column for Casting Networks, the premier commercial casting submission service here in Los Angeles, for over five years.
-There’s a wealth of stuff here for actors looking to maximize what they can control, from improving your bio to planning your year to chunking out tasks into daily, 30-minute sessions that can move your career forward.
+I've been writing a column for Casting Networks, the premier commercial casting submission service here in Los Angeles, for over seven years.
+There's a wealth of stuff here for actors looking to maximize what they can control, from improving your bio to planning your year to chunking out tasks into daily, 30-minute sessions that can move your career forward.

 The four-part series on marketing proved wildly popular and led to my developing a seminar on marketing yourself as an actor by employing foundational principles and low-cost tools like social media.
 If you're interested in having me speak at your school, please email me (colleen AT communicatrix DOT com) for more info.